darkares23/holbertonschool-low_level_programming/0x09-static_libraries/README.md

 ##STATIC LIBRRIES##

-*This project is about how to use and creaye static libraries*
+*This project is about how to use and create static libraries*

 *Task 0: added libholberton.a static library  containing the next functions*